 An educated investor can defend against the financial services industry, which is a marketing juggernaut and doesn’t always have your best interest in mind.
 In this article, we’ll discuss how ETFs trade in the secondary market.

 The focus for today is understanding how markets are made in ETFs.
-As it turns out, market making for ETFs differs in some fundamental ways from the type of market making associated with other listed securities.
+As it turns out, market-making for ETFs differs fundamentally from the type of market-making associated with other listed securities.